-It was a really rough road especially because I wasn’t really getting any help when I first realized something was really wrong with me.
-I had already been seeing doctors for years for my never ending symptoms; and except for a couple of diagnoses that were considered “mild to moderate” on imaging reports, nothing explained the symptoms that I was experiencing.
-The symptoms that I experienced since my disability, unfortunately, were also not fully and properly recorded by the medical group doctors I was seeing at the time–An error on their part that has been costing my family years of lost income because of complicated Disability guidelines.
+It was a rough journey because I wasn’t really getting any real help when I first realized something was really wrong.
+I had been seeing doctors for years for my symptoms; but except for a couple of diagnoses that were considered “mild to moderate” on imaging reports, they didn’t explain the symptoms I was experiencing.
+Worse yet, the symptoms that I experienced were not being properly recorded by the medical group I was visiting at the time— an error on their part that has cost my family years of lost income because of complicating Disability guidelines.

-The one thing that I have learned since I have gotten sick, is that we all need to become more aware of our relationship with our doctors by making sure that they are doing their best for our health.
-There are so many invisible illnesses and diseases that are out there taking over people’s lives with the snap of a finger, and people are scared, in pain, alone; because they don’t know what’s happening to them, and they aren’t getting the answers they desperately need because most doctors aren’t always well versed in every disease.
-The biggest thing that I learned during my journey was that doctors don’t always have the answers because, quite frankly, there’s just too much to learn about the human body and its “mechanics”–and not enough time in medical school to learn it all.
+The one thing that I have learned since I have gotten sick, is that we all need to be aware of our relationship with our doctors, by making sure that they are doing their best for our health.
+There are so many invisible illnesses and diseases out there taking over people’s lives with the snap of a finger… and people are scared, in pain, and alone because they don’t know what’s happening to them — and they usually aren’t getting the answers they desperately need.

-Please follow my blog (or my Facebook or Twitter accounts).
-Hopefully, together we can find a way to begin to bridge the gap between doctors, patients, families and friends that creep up from all the confusion that chronic illnesses bring… Healthy people need help understanding what it’s like to be chronically ill if we are ever going to create change… Especially doctors and the Social Security Administration.
+Please follow my blog (I’m also on Facebook & Twitter).
+Let’s work together to bridge the gap between doctors, patients, families & friends that creep up from all the confusion that a chronic illness brings… Everyone needs to understand what it’s like to be chronically ill if we are ever going to create change… Especially doctors and the Social Security Administration.